BTCLottery/No-Loss-Lottery/README.md

     3.4.
 We need to recheck all values and recalculate all emissions to match 10+ years 3.5.
 We need to add a Daily,Weekly,Monthly reward mechanism (26 days of daily rewards / 3 days of x2 Weekly Rewards / 1 day of x3 Monthly Rewards)
         3.6.
 Create a deflationary reward mechanism
-    3.5.
+        3.7.
+Add a mechanism to stop playing and upgrade to a newer No Loss Lottery V3 or V4 version in the future 3.8.
 Create a few tests
-    3.6.
+    3.9.
 Create the deployment

 <!-- 40% to NFT Holders and 60% to Tokens -->
 4. The No Loss Lottery - NFT Tokens only